Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ### 1950s

-These years were crucial for IT - as an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.
+Сrucial IT decade - as an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.

 The leap in both hardware and software could surpass sci-fi fantasies.
 And there were two letters (not "AI") that made folks think that processors will soon be peers of human minds.